Python3-Training/tarback/README.md

 -- Rn

-If you enjoy this type of project, then you maigh also enjoy my [Python 4000 educational opportunity](https://www.udemy.com/course/python-4000-gnu-devops/).
+If you enjoy this type of project, then you should also enjoy my [Python 4000 educational opportunity](https://www.udemy.com/course/python-4000-gnu-devops/).

 ## p.s:
 At the time of this retelling, Pythoneers should note that the `~/Desktop` location is *still* **not** a valid file-path!